christabor/flask_jsondash/README.md

 could return `{"data": [10, 20, 30, 40]}` instead!

+### Using gist.github.com

+While the data is not dynamically generated, you can easily use Github gists (or any raw file from github.com for that matter) to load charts!
+Check out the [kitchensink dashboard](example_app/examples/config/kitchensink.json) to see a real working chart loaded from via gist!

 ## Performance

 Performance metrics are not available, but you can view some "stress test" examples for the example endpoints.
 The configuration for these are available in [examples/config/stresstest.json](example_app/examples/config/stresstest.json).
 Also, the comprehensive examples (plotly, kitchensink) above are very complex dashboards (20-30 charts, webgl, etc), and have been tested in the browser.